ElijahGut/RPT-TTS/README.rst

 Stimulus file name: the stem of the stimulus file.
 Id: number of stimulus in the stimulus file (e.g. 15th entry has an id of 15).
+System: a shorthand for the system used to synthesise the stimulus (e.g. "tac" for Tacotron or "fast" for FastPitch).

 e.g. suppose your stimulus file is called libri_isolated.txt, and you have three systems to evaluate: slt (Festival slt), oph (Ophelia), tac (Tacotron).
 Suppose also that the first sentence in the stimulus file is *Then Anders felt brave again.* Then the audio sample of the slt system for this stimulus (*Then Anders felt brave again*) should be denoted as libri_isolated_1_slt.
 For the tac system this would be libri_isolated_1_tac, and so on.